 Combined with a little bit more Ruby, this makes it very easy to embed your shell scripts directly within your Vagrantfile.
 Another example below:

-$script = <<SCRIPT echo I am provisioning... date > /etc/vagrant_provisioned_at SCRIPT Vagrant.configure("2") do |config| config.vm.provision "shell", inline: $script end
+$script = <<-SCRIPT echo I am provisioning... date > /etc/vagrant_provisioned_at SCRIPT Vagrant.configure("2") do |config| config.vm.provision "shell", inline: $script end

-I understand that if you are not familiar with Ruby, the above may seem very
+It is understandable that if you are not familiar with Ruby, the above may seem very

 advanced or foreign.
 But do not fear, what it is doing is quite simple: